07-01.10 – Policy on Substance Abuse for Faculty, Staff and Students

 State of Maryland Substance Abuse Policy

-Whereas, Substance abuse is a serious national crisis which has had a detrimental effect on the lives of many of our citizens, and has exerted a negative impact on the operation of business and government; and
+Whereas, Substance abuse is a serious public health crisis that has had a detrimental effect on the lives of many Maryland residents and negative impacts on businesses and government.

-Whereas, Every employer, including the State of Maryland, experiences a loss in productivity due to drug related absenteeism, injuries on the job, decreased work quality, and wasted dollars; and
+Whereas, Every Maryland employer, including the State of Maryland, experiences a loss in productivity due to substance abuse-related absenteeism, injuries on the job, and decreased work quality.

 Whereas, In order to serve the citizens of Maryland properly, the State must maintain a work environment which is free of drugs; and